Hint1k/myapp/README.md

 C) To-do list:
 - Handle errors for Address Validation Controller class
 - Handles errors for other classes
-- Use in memory database for file test classes
-- Correct the WeatherControllerTest class (the 2nd test does not mock dependencies properly)

 Installation info:
 1) Create file "secret.properties" on this path: src/main/resources/